This post may contain affiliate links at no additional cost to you.

 The bad part is that student loans cannot be discharged and the education is grossly overpriced in the first place.

 Student loan debt cannot be discharged in bankruptcy or given up with your citizenship.
 Occasionally student debt can be discharged with a qualifying disability but that’s not a guaranteed either.

-The only way to dodge student loans proof of your death.
-Death is only applicable IF you do not have a co-signer.
-A large percentage of those in the debt coffin have a big fat student loan nail right in the center of their casket box.
+The only way to dodge student loans is the proof of your death.
+And death is only applicable IF you do not have a co-signer.
+A large percentage of those in the debt coffin has a big fat student loan nail right in the center of their coffin box.